 Production was scheduled to take place near Saint John at the Epcom Communications Studio on the Kingston Peninsula.
 It would be produced by Gary Chase and feature a back-up band consisting of Earl Elliot and his sons, Bill and Mike from Truro, Nova Scotia, as well as Paul Du John, harmonica players Paul Naigle and Mike Boyer.

-For over 10 years, Wayne Rostad has been travelling the land for his CBC-Television program On The Road Again.
-The program features three weekly segments about interesting people who usually go un-noticed.
-Instrument builders, lighthouse keepers, Inuit whip masters, aromatheropists, horticulturists, 'the man who plays the exploding fiddle', truck drivers who knit, are all featured on this program.
+For over 10 years, Wayne Rostad had been travelling the coun try for his CBC-Television program On The Road Again.
+The program features three segments weekly about interesting people who usually go un-noticed.
+Instrument builders, lighthouse keepers, Inuit whip masters, aromatheropists, horticulturists, chocolatiers, 'the man who plays the exploding fiddle', truck drivers who knit and dogs that play hockey were all featured on this program.
 In each segment Rostad is flown to the home town of his guest where they re-enact the story to be told.
 Somehow lightning struck for Steve Foote who was to be featured in March, 1996.
 The Country Music News, billed as Canada's Country Music Newspaper, featured Steve on the cover of the March, 1996 issue1.

 But things don't always turn out the way you want them to.
-David Cole experienced financial problems and couldn't get the CD distributed nationally.
-New Brunswick Spirit Volume Two never materialized.
-With Cole owning the rights to the CDs and unable to furnish a second run, Steve had nothing to sell.
+David Cole experienced financial problems and couldn't get the CD distributed properly and so New Brunswick Spirit Volume Two never materialized.
+With Cole owning the rights to the CDs and unable to furnish a second run, Steve had nothing to sell at gigs.
 But most strikingly, radio play never really materialized.
-With the exception of the smaller, campus based stations, the chains (most radio stations in Canada are owned and operated by large conglomerates - radio formats are often programmed by US companies with CanCon thrown in from the more obvious successful Canadian recording stars) couldn't care less about a guy in his later 50s from Saint John, New Brunswick.
-He had his kick at the can.
+With the exception of the smaller, campus based stations, the commercial radio stations couldn't care less about a guy in his late 50s from Saint John, New Brunswick.
+He already had his kick at the can.
 And anyways, none of them play folk music; few play real country songs; most of the country format is New Country played by younger performers.
 Stevedore Steve didn't really have a hope in hell of cracking the Canadian commercial radio market.
+It was unreal to even think that might work.
+Even Stompin' Tom, as successful as he is, gets virtually no airplay from commercial stations.

 In 30 years very little has changed in the commercial Canadian broadcasting industry.
-They still complain about the need to program 30% CanCon (recently upped to 35%); they still believe that if it's good enough it'll get played - if it isn't good enough, why should they have to play it.
-After 30 years of CRTC CanCon regulations, most stations still cheat and do as little as humanly possible to support an infrastructure of Canadian talent.
+They still complain about the need to program 35% CanCon; they still believe that if it's good enough it'll get played - if it isn't good enough, why should they have to play it.
+After 40 years of CRTC CanCon regulations, most stations still cheat and do as little as humanly possible to support an infrastructure of Canadian talent.

 This, combined with the other obstacles, shot a dart through the heart of Stevedore Steve.
-In 1998 he realized that his career was going nowhere.
+In 1998 he realized that his comeback career was really going nowhere.
 In a 12 month period he had performed at over 30 engagements and less than 20% of them were paying gigs.
-He was asked to play benefits for everything imaginable and realized that without airplay support nothing was going to change that.
+He was asked to play benefits for everything imaginable and realized that without airplay support, nothing was going to change that.
 So why bother?
-Why bother going through the motions of having a music career?
-Now over 60 there were other things he wanted to do with his time.
+Why bother going through the emotions of having a music career?
+Now, over 60, there were other things he wanted to do with his time.
 His love of painting landscapes, for instance, carving and writing prose; or just reading.

-In August of 1998 Steve was offered a job at the Saint John Museum in Market Square as a guide.
+In August of 1998 Steve was offered a job at the Saint John Museum in Market Square, as a guide.
 He tried it out and it suited him to a tee.
 It was about history and the sea, about the city he lived in and loved.
-I had been taken all around old Saint John, walking the streets with Gini and Steve while he would point out the various buildings, old and new, and he knew almost every one of them and their history.
-As a guide he's a natural.
+As a museum guide he was a natural.
 It gave him challenges to learn about the new exhibits.
-He loves personal contact with people from all over hell's half-acre.
+He loved the personal contact experiences with people from all over the place.

 "And if you don't mind me asking, where is it that you're from?"